-But, times have changed, and our hyper-personalized world demands universities to keep on raising the bar when it comes to (tele)fundraising campaigns.
+But times have changed, and our hyper-personalized world demands universities to keep on raising the bar when it comes to fundraising and stewardship efforts.
 Alumni and other donors aren’t impressed by the smash-and-grab approach, which should now be a relic of the past.

-But does that mean that the phonathon is obsolete or even dead?
+So, does that mean that the phonathon is obsolete or dead?

-Here are some tips to help you keep up with the Phonathon 2.0 revolution.
+Here are some tips to help you keep up with the latest trends.

 One hindrance to the traditional phonathon concept lies in the fact that it’s a single-channel strategy.

-Student callers reach out to alumni, friends, and family of the institution and ask them to donate to your university.
-In many ways, phonathon outreach is similar to making cold calls in sales.
-Phone sales strategies had to evolve with customers, and your phonathon efforts need to expand to fit your donors’ needs.
+Student fundraisers reach out to alumni, friends, and family of the institution and ask them to donate to your university.
+In many ways, this type of outreach is similar to making cold calls in sales.
+Phone sales strategies had to evolve with customers, and your phone fundraising efforts need to expand to fit your donors’ needs too.

-Calling your prospects out of the blue and expecting them to say yes right away won’t happen frequently.
+Calling your potential donors or prospects out of the blue and expecting them to say yes right away won’t happen frequently.

-Here are some multichannel tactics to help improve your phonathon contact rates…
+Here are some multichannel tactics to help improve your phone fundraising contact rates.

 Let your donors know about your upcoming campaign.

 For example, send them a pre-call postcard, email, or run a targeted Facebook ad.
-They will then be at least acutely aware you might be calling and more likely to pick up.
+They will then be aware you might be calling and more likely to pick up.

 It’s a good idea to try and schedule a call in advance to prevent the old “this isn’t a good time” objection.